Dennis Hale (political scientist)

 Dennis Hale (born c.
-1944) is an American political scientist who is an associate professor of political science at Boston College.
+1944) is an American political scientist who works as a professor of political science at Boston College.

-Education and teaching
+Education

 Hale has a B.A. from Oberlin College (1966), an M.A. from Brooklyn College (1969), and a Ph.D. from the City University of New York Graduate Center (1977).

+Career

-He has taught at Boston College since 1978, and was the department chair for eight years (1989–97).
+Hale has taught at Boston College since 1978, and worked as the department chair for eight years (1989–97).

-Writing and media

 Hale has published essays on local government, American political thought, public administration, and the modern experience of citizenship.
 He has co-edited two volumes of essays by French political scientist Bertrand de Jouvenel, and is completing a book on democracy and the jury system.
 Hale's essays and reviews have appeared in the Political Science Quarterly, PS, Society, The Journal of Politics, Polity, APSR, State and Local Government Review, Administration and Society, The Political Science Reviewer, The Washington Post, and Newsday.